walkerhughes/portfolio/speech_recognition.md

 Accuracy for Statistics: 	100.00%
 ```

-This model did well, but this is clearly a very simple example.
+This model did well but is clearly a very simple example.
 Speech recognition is no simple task, but this is a decent way to get introduced to the topic.

 [back](./)